 The Garibaldi beard is a wide, bushy style named after the legendary Italian General Giuseppe Garibaldi.
-Typically, the beard is thick, with a rounded shape around the chin and looks unkempt.
+Typically, the beard style is thick, with a rounded shape around the chin, and looks unkempt.

 The style is very sophisticated looking.
 To get the Garibaldi style, you’ll first have to grow your beard approximately 7 to 8 inches in length.

 I’ll show you how to get this beard look easily, as well as several ways to style it like a pro with just minimal trimming.

 The main style of this beard is that all the facial hair connects so that you have a thick mustache that connects to a full beard and long chin hair.
 The beard connects fully to the sideburns, which may be trimmed shorter than the rest of the beard if you like.

 In addition, this beard should appear naturally grown and doesn’t require a lot of maintenance.
 Besides trimming a bit for length and keeping the rounded shape, you won’t have to do very much to get this look.